aliaksei-ivanouski/test-store/README.md

 ### Use case
 1. Disciple can create an Order and specify the building and the room number (org.aivanouski.store.portal.DisciplePortalService.createOrder).
-2. Desciple has access to the available ingredients (org.aivanouski.store.portal.DisciplePortalService.getIngredients).
+2. Disciple has access to the available ingredients (org.aivanouski.store.portal.DisciplePortalService.getIngredients).
 3. After that to receive later the most delicious pancake the Disciple can add ingredients to the created Order from the menu in p.2 (org.aivanouski.store.portal.DisciplePortalService.addPancakes).
 4. Disciple can choose to complete or cancel the Order, if cancelled the Order is removed from the database (org.aivanouski.store.portal.DisciplePortalService.completeOrder - pass status CANCELLED).
 5. Disciple can complete the Order and the Order will be passed to Chef to prepare the pancakes (org.aivanouski.store.portal.DisciplePortalService.completeOrder - pass status COMPLETED).